 Associated conditions include:

 It is important to differentiate SSD from Illness anxiety disorder which is also a new diagnosis under the DSM-V where a patient has no or only very mild symptoms, but has great anxiety and preoccupation that they have a serious disease.
-Another disorder that it is important to distinguish from SSD is generalized anxiety disorder which could be confused with the B criteria, but it is not due solely to somatic symptoms, it is anxiety due to multiple events, situations, or activities.1
+Another disorder that it is important to distinguish from SSD is generalized anxiety disorder which could be confused with the B criteria, but it is not due solely to somatic symptoms.
+Rather, it is anxiety due to multiple events, situations, or activities.1